MandyNeumeyer/classes-mini-online-shop/README.md

 ## 2. Cart

-Write a `Product` class that should have one property
+Write another class `Cart`, which should have one property

 - `products`, an array of products